Your Guide to Stream Yoga Classes Online – Zoom vs Skype vs YouTube Live vs Facebook Live

 Good for Intricate Live Videos

-As far as active users go, Facebook has 1.9 billion per month and YouTube has “only” 1.3 billion.
-But, Facebook users are not there only for videos, they might be engaging with their friends, checking their news feed, reading articles, visiting pages and groups etc.
+As far as active users go, Facebook has 1.9 billion per month, and YouTube has “only” 1.3 billion.
+However, Facebook users are not there only for videos; they might also engage with their friends, check their news feed, read articles, visit pages and groups, etc.

-Whereas, YouTube users are on the platform mostly to watch on-demand or live videos.
-That’s why, when it comes to video’s viewing time, YouTube is still ahead, but not by far.
+YouTube users mostly watch on-demand or live videos on the platform.
+That’s why YouTube is still ahead when it comes to video viewing time, but not by far.

-According to manycam blog on the technical site the first thing you’ll notice is that Facebook’s settings for live video are much more limiting than on YouTube
+According to the ManyCam blog on the technical site, you’ll first notice that Facebook’s settings for live video are much more limiting than on YouTube.

-• On YouTube live you can choose between a wide range of resolutions and bitrates.
+• On YouTube Live, you can stream in a range of resolutions and bitrates, including 1080p and 4K for higher-quality broadcasts.

-Based on the progress of live streaming and video content in general, it’s safe to say that things are going towards higher quality and longer videos.
-Which means Facebook needs to step up their game.
-Though, it’s understandable that YouTube has better video settings because it’s a video platform after all.
+Based on the progress of live streaming and video content in general, it’s safe to say that things are moving towards higher-quality and longer videos.

 Zoom vs Skype vs YouTube Live vs Facebook Live